mangusta123/indoorpos1/README.md

 -image files representing map(s) of indoor location(s) so that the program may automatically switch from

- one map to the other as the user walks indoors
+ one map to the other as the user walks indoors; when the user leaves outdoors away from map-covered area, the

+ program launches GPS-based outdoor positioning and stays in that mode until the user is back indoors

 -list of access point MACs with radio signals reaching at least one out of all indoor locations mentioned above

 -radiomap consisting of 2-D points over all indoor locations and having information about RSS (Received Signal

  Strength) fingerprints from all access points

+Examples are included in the project's main trunk.

 These data are supposed to be fetched on-the-fly from a remote storage, preferably NoSQL-based document-oriented